webuimaker/vs-2024/privacy-policy.md

 ## Website Visitors

-Like most website operators, VALLEY STARTUP CONSULTANTS PRIVATE LIMITED collects non-personally-identifying information of the sort that web browsers and servers typically make available, such as the browser type, language preference, referring site, and the date and time of each visitor request.
+Like most website operators, VALLEY STARTUP CONSULTANTS PRIVATE LIMITED collects non-personally identifying information of the sort that web browsers and servers typically make available, such as the browser type, language preference, referring site, and the date and time of each visitor request.
 VALLEY STARTUP CONSULTANTS PRIVATE LIMITED's purpose in collecting non-personally identifying information is to better understand how VALLEY STARTUP CONSULTANTS PRIVATE LIMITED's visitors use its website.
 From time to time, VALLEY STARTUP CONSULTANTS PRIVATE LIMITED may release non-personally-identifying information in the aggregate, e.g., by publishing a report on trends in the usage of its website.

-VALLEY STARTUP CONSULTANTS PRIVATE LIMITED also collects potentially personally-identifying information like Internet Protocol (IP) addresses for logged in users and for users leaving comments on [https://valleysc.in/](https://valleysc.in/) blog posts.
+VALLEY STARTUP CONSULTANTS PRIVATE LIMITED also collects potentially personally identifying information like Internet Protocol (IP) addresses for logged-in users and for users leaving comments on [https://valleysc.in/](https://valleysc.in/) blog posts.
 VALLEY STARTUP CONSULTANTS PRIVATE LIMITED only discloses logged in user and commenter IP addresses under the same circumstances that it uses and discloses personally-identifying information as described below.

 ## Gathering of Personally-Identifying Information